Dhruvjalan/BirthdayDB/README.md

 An interactive application that lets you add, delete and edit people's birthday.

+## How to Use?
+just click on the link https://birthdaydb.onrender.com/bday The BirthdayDB Main page will open. now make the most use of the app.

 ## No More forgetting Birthdays!

 ## To Add: